nikolic-bojan/common-utilities/README.md

 Distributed cache is great as it is shared between servers, but it is slower.

 This code shows you how you can combine those two to get besto of both worlds.

+There is a blog post I wrote explaining in more details https://dev.to/nikolicbojan/memory-distributed-caching-in-net-core-5hm3